 x86 processors are essentially required if you are running an MS Windows Operating System (OS).
 So if you need Windows you need an x86 processor. x86 also provides for very high processing power and for this reason makes up most of the Server market.
-However, Nvidia is coming out with higher end ARM processors which are encroaching on x86’s high-end space.
-So if you need high-end processing power you probably need an x86 processor. x86 due to its CISC architecture and backwards compatible baggage uses a lot of power.
-Newer generations of x86 are much more power efficient than older generations and particularly when in low power sleep modes.
+However, Nvidia is coming out with higher-end ARM processors which are encroaching on x86’s high-end space.
+So if you need high-end processing power you probably need an x86 processor. x86 due to its CISC architecture and backwards-compatible baggage uses a lot of power.
+Newer generations of x86 are much more power efficient than older generations and particularly when in low-power sleep modes.
 However, ARM processors in part due to their simpler architecture, generally are much lower power than x86.
 So if you need low power consumption, you would be better off using an ARM processor.

 ARM is an acronym for Advanced RISC Machine and is a Reduced Instruction Set Computer processor.
 As mentioned RISC processors are inherently simpler than x86 processors and therefore take up much less space on the chip die than x86.
 This allows ARM and other RISC processors to add other functionality to the processor such as Flash, RAM, Ethernet, Serial Ports, Audio Ports, Video Ports, etc. while these functions are usually external chips in an x86 computer.
 This is another reason why a ARM computer uses less power than an x86 and the reason x86 is more powerful than ARM as it uses all that additional die space for processing.
 Also by ARM integrating all of these system components into a single chip die make the computer smaller and more reliable.
 That along with low power consumption is why ARM is used in cell phones and most embedded devices.
 So if size and reliability are needed ARM is the way to go.
 Additionally, the integration of the ARM processor systems components reduces the overall computer cost by reducing all of the peripheral chips that are required on a x86 computer.
 So if cost is your primary concern ARM is the best choice.